Skoda's improved third generation Octavia will be at its most popular in the UK in 1.6-litre TDI diesel form. Jonathan

 Cost of Ownership

 The upfront costs of the Octavia are certainly attractive when you weigh up what you're getting in the package but what about running the car?
 Skoda's engineers have achieved significant improvements in fuel consumption and emission figures thanks to advanced petrol and diesel engines, a low drag coefficient and reduced vehicle weight.
-Despite its increased size and better quality interior, this third generation Octavia is up to 102kg lighter than its predecessor.
-It sounds impossible but this has been achieved thanks to resolute lightweight engineering, a progressive body design, utilisation of high- and ultra-tensile steel and a careful selection of materials.
-The 1.6 TDI Greenline version of the Octavia underscores this commitment to efficiency with CO2 emissions of only 89 g/km and consumes a mere 3.4 litres of diesel per 100 km, which in old money is around 83mpg.
-Even in the standard form I tried, the 1.6-litre TDI engine delivers 74.3mpg and 99g/km thanks to a Start/stop system that cuts then engine when you don't need it, stuck in traffic or waiting at the lights.
+Best of the bunch is the eco-minded Greenline version of the 1.6-litre TDI diesel, able to return nearly 90mpg on the combined cycle and put out a hybrid-like 85g/km of CO2, making this the cleanest and most fuel-efficient Octavia ever.
+Even in standard form, the 1.6-litre TDI engine delivers around 75mpg and under 100g/km thanks to a Start/stop system that cuts then engine when you don't need it, stuck in traffic or waiting at the lights.
 Opt for the pokier 150PS 2.0-litre TDI diesel and you can expect 68.9mpg and 106g/km of CO2.
 What else?
 Well, there's the usual three year / 60,000 mile warranty.
 And there's the choice between fixed or flexible servicing regimes, depending on whether your annual mileage is short or long.